Net zero: cars, lorries, buses and trains

 The British Government has announced that all diesel trains will be removed from the rail network by 2040.
 Around 42% of the UK’s rail network is currently electrified, with the vast majority of the rest being diesel-powered.
 This is relatively low compared to electrification rates in the Netherlands (76%) and Italy (71%).

 Electrifying lines carries high upfront capital costs.
-The Great Western electrification scheme is estimated to cost £2.8 billion (£3.54m per mile), which is partly why the £38bn rail electrification programme announced in 2012 was abandoned by Government in July 2017.
+Costs were partly behind the £38bn rail electrification programme (announced in 2012) being abandoned by Government in July 2017.